Pranith1Kumar/AWS-Shelf/Beginner/Serverless Notification Engine/README.md

 A project for beginners to learn how to send notifications using Amazon Simple Notification Service (SNS) through Email, SMS, and automate those notifications using AWS Lambda.

+## AWS Terminology
+1. **Amazon SNS (Simple Notification Service):** Amazon SNS is a fully managed pub/sub messaging service used to decouple and fan-out messages to multiple subscribers via email, SMS, or Lambda for real-time alerts or notifications.
+2. **SNS Topic:** A Topic in SNS is a communication channel to group and manage multiple subscribers, allowing a single message to be sent to all endpoints subscribed to it.
+3. **SNS Subscription:** A Subscription is the endpoint (email, SMS, Lambda, etc.) where messages published to an SNS topic are delivered.
+4. **Publish Message:** Publishing a message means sending a payload to the SNS topic which then distributes it to all subscribed endpoints.
+5. **AWS Lambda:** AWS Lambda is a serverless compute service that runs backend code in response to triggers (like SNS events) without provisioning servers.
+6. **IAM (Identity and Access Management):** IAM manages access to AWS services and resources securely using roles, users, and policies for granting necessary permissions.
+7. **EventBridge (Optional):** Amazon EventBridge is a serverless event bus that connects application data from AWS services and triggers targets like Lambda or SNS based on defined rules.
+8. **CloudWatch (Optional):** Amazon CloudWatch is a monitoring and observability service that can trigger alarms or actions like invoking Lambda functions or sending SNS alerts based on metrics or logs.

 ## Step 1: Login to AWS Console
 1. Visit [https://aws.amazon.com](https://aws.amazon.com)
 2. Click "Sign In to the Console using root account".